Localizing Your Game Into Spanish, Which Spanish Do You Choose?

 Anyway, the decision you make should be based on your research into which is the best market for your game.
 Are there further factors that you need to bear in mind when choosing?
 We interviewed four Spanish translators and gamers about the pros and cons from a language perspective.

 Questions posed to:

-Ramón Méndez González (RM) - Euro Spanish
+Ramón Méndez González - European Spanish (Spain),

-Curri Barceló Ávila (CB) - Euro Spanish
+Curri Barceló Ávila - European Spanish (Spain),

-Javier Gómez (JG) - Argentinian Spanish
+Javier Gómez - Argentinian Spanish,

-Manuel Gordillo Gonzalez (MG) - Mexican Spanish
+Manuel Gordillo Gonzalez - Mexican Spanish.

-OK let’s get going:
+OK let’s get going.

-(JG) Simply put, LatAm Spanish tends to use simpler, more direct structures (simple verb tenses, less periphrases in some cases) and a more informal tone.
+Javier, Argentina: Simply put, LatAm Spanish tends to use simpler, more direct structures (simple verb tenses, less periphrases in some cases) and a more informal tone.